storyicon/graphquery/README.md

 With GraphQuery, you won't need to look for parsing libraries when parsing text, nor do you need to write complex nesting and traversal.
 Simple and clear GraphQuery syntax gives you a clear picture of the data structure.

 ![compare](https://raw.githubusercontent.com/storyicon/graphquery/master/docs/screenshot/compare.png)

 As you can see from the comparison chart above, the syntax of GraphQuery is so simple that even if you are the first contact, you can still understand its meaning and get started quickly.

+At the same time, GraphQuery is also very easy to integrate into your backend data system (any backend language), let's continue to look down.

 ## Getting Started
 GraphQuery consists of query language and pipelines.
 To guide you through each of these components, we've written an example designed to illustrate the various pieces of GraphQuery.
 This example is not comprehensive, but it is designed to quickly introduce the core concepts of GraphQuery.
 The premise of the example is that we want to use GraphQuery to query for information about library books.